semgrep/semgrep/README.md

 Semgrep tl;dr:

 - A simple, customizable, and fast static analysis tool for finding bugs
-- Combines the speed and customization of `grep` with the precision of traditional (and often slow) static analysis tools
+- Combines the speed and customization of `grep` with the precision of traditional static analysis tools
 - No painful DSL; patterns look like the source code you’re targeting
 - Batteries included with [hundreds of existing community rules](https://semgrep.dev/r) to use and learn from
 - Run it in CI, at pre-commit, or in the editor